felsangom/dotfiles/README.md

 ## Alacritty
 Need a Nerd Font.
 Download the ones you like, and customize in config files.
 I'm using the Hack Nerd Font.

-## Fish shell
+## Bash
-Need the [oh_my_fish](https://github.com/oh-my-fish/oh-my-fish) installed, so you can install the theme agnoster.
+Install [oh-my-bash](https://github.com/ohmybash/oh-my-bash), so you can use the [agnoster](https://github.com/ohmybash/oh-my-bash/wiki/Themes#agnoster) theme.

 ## Neovim
-Need de [vim-plug](https://github.com/junegunn/vim-plug) installed to run the PlugInstall command in nvim.
+Need [vim-plug](https://github.com/junegunn/vim-plug) installed to run the PlugInstall command in nvim.

 ![](https://github.com/felsangom/dotfiles/blob/main/awesome/screenshot2.png)